Kelvins to Delisle Conversion

 50 K = ( ( 373.15 - 50 ) × 3 / 2 ) = 484.725 °De

-Kelvins and Delisle are both units used to measure temperature.
-Keep reading to learn more about each unit of measure.
+Kelvins and the Delisle scale are both used to measure temperature.
+Keep reading to learn more about each of them.

 The kelvin is the SI base unit for temperature in the metric system.
 Kelvins can be abbreviated as K, for example 1 kelvin can be written as 1 K.